 October 19, 2019 by Laura Winters

-Nestled in the center of the charming town of Hingham, Norfolk, you will find the White Hart Hotel and Pub.
-The pub, the only such establishment for miles, can easily be considered the heart of the small town.
+The White Hart Hotel and Pub is the beating heart of the charming town of Hingham, Norfolk.
+It's the only pub for miles around and serves as the focal point of the community.
 Young and old, posh and poor; the entire community gathers in the pub throughout the day and evening to enjoy a pint and catch up on either the big match (rugby!) or the local gossip.

 As word quickly circulated through the pubs that Americans from “new Hingham” were visiting, we had the pleasure of meeting the townspeople who greeted us with warm smiles and cold beers.
 (So, so many beers)

-The ambience would remind you of the Tavern portion of Scarlet Oak.
-Wooden beams on the ceiling, rustic décor, a fireplace and two separate rooms connected by one bar in the middle.
-If Scarlet Oak Tavern and The Snug Pub had a baby with a British accent, it would resemble the White Hart Pub. `
+The White Hart Pub boasts a cozy atmosphere reminiscent of the Tavern section of Scarlet Oak.
+With wooden ceiling beams, rustic decor, a fireplace, and two rooms connected by a bar in the center, it's the perfect spot to unwind.
+If Scarlet Oak Tavern and The Snug Pub had a lovechild with a British accent, the White Hart Pub would be it.

-In an effort to sample as many options as possible (and also because we had skipped lunch) we tried the pork tenderloin with fingerling potatoes and charred cabbage in a lemon cream sauce, a cheeseburger (because we are unapologetically American), chocolate chip scones with clotted cream, (because we felt guilty for being so American), and parmesan truffle hand cut chips/fries (because…beer).
-Every item on the menu was cooked to perfection, creatively seasoned, and just plain delicious.
+We embarked on a culinary adventure, determined to savor as many menu options as possible (and also because we missed lunch).
+Our feast included the succulent pork tenderloin served with fingerling potatoes and charred cabbage in a lemon cream sauce, a classic cheeseburger (because we are unapologetically American), delectable chocolate chip scones paired with clotted cream (because we wanted to indulge in the British tradition), and parmesan truffle hand-cut fries (because...well, beer).
+The dishes were masterfully cooked, creatively seasoned, and downright delicious.

 Above the pub are the five elegantly styled rooms that make up Hingham’s only hotel.